kundajelab/atac_dnase_pipelines/bds/README.md

 ```

-### Parameters from command line arguments
+### Parameters from command line arguments (for all BDS pipelines)

 For any parameters not defined in cmd. line arguments, default value will be used.

 'bds $BDS_SCRIPT -h' shows help for all command line arguments.